MooseValley/Password-Generator/README.md

 # Password Generator

+Another project in my "**Build Your Own Software with Moose**" series where I walk people through every stage of the development and explain every line of code, so that anyone can follow along with me and build the project as well.

 ## YouTube Tutorials

-### Build Your Own Software with Moose - S02,E01 - Password Generator
+### Build Your Own Software with Moose - S02,E01 - Password Generator (YouTube video):
 YouTube video
 *

-### Build Your Own Software with Moose - S02,E02 - Password Generator
+### Build Your Own Software with Moose - S02,E02 - Password Generator (YouTube video):
-YouTube video

 *

 ### My Github where you can find the source code (this page):